 The oven-heated inner boots use a cork compound to follow every contour of the heel and ankle area, a material that readily adapts to any foot shape.
 The third piece of the Tri-Fit tool kit is the ability to disassemble whatever parts of the boot aren’t molded together; buckles, power straps, cuff cants, soles and spine screws are all removable.

-Neither the Dobermann GP family nor our 2016 assessment of its virtues have changed; while this commentary is a repost of last season’s report, the associated FIND buttons connect to 2017 starting inventory.
 If you fit ski boots long enough, you discover that people have vastly different tolerance levels for what we’ll call “fit tension.”
 Some feet crave the confinement of a shell measuring 92mm – 95mm at its widest point; others may love the extraordinary support the narrow shell provides but can’t tolerate the compression and don’t a need a flex over 130.
-The new (98mm) Dobermann GP was made for the feet in Group B, the slightly wider sort that still want to snake through gates.
-The Dobermann GP 130 borrows its fundamental features from the new GPX 130 but for a few subtle differences that together elevate the Dobermann into the race realm, where it belongs.
-Its
+The Dobermann GP (98mm) was made for the feet in Group B, the slightly

-The only change to the GPX family is the substitution of the 120 flex for the 110; otherwise, neither the line nor our assessment has changed.
-While this commentary is a repost of last season’s report, the associated FIND buttons connect to 2017 starting inventory.
-The focus of Nordica’s efforts for 2016, the GPX line of men’s and women’s boots, marries the take-no-prisoners attitude of race boots with the slightly more relaxed fit and shock-absorbing properties of all-mountain shoes.
+The GPX line of men’s and women’s boots, marries the take-no-prisoners attitude of race boots with the slightly more relaxed fit and shock-absorbing properties of all-mountain shoes.
 The inner boot and its attendant fit sensations are the biggest differentiators between the men’s GPX line and their race-bred spin-offs, the Dobermann GP’s.
-The GPX liners are imbued with Primaloft® so they’re automatically guaranteed to be warmer than the denser, bare-bones affairs that inhabit the insides of the Dobermann models.
-They’re also injected with a larger dose of malleable cork in fit pockets around the ankle and heel, so the
+The GPX liners are imbued with Primaloft® so they’re automatically guaranteed to be warmer than the denser, bare-bones affairs that inhabit the insides of

 Look at all the flexes the Speedmachine W comes in.
 This carpet bombing of the women’s flex spectrum tells you Nordica expects a lot of women to gravitate to this medium-lasted collection.
 Already endowed with a fundamentally sound fit, the Speedmachine 115W and 105W embellish its accuracy with Custom Cork.
 Every Speedmachine W liner is insulated with Primaloft® and all shells can be modified with Nordica’s unique infrared heating method.

-Rossignol hit a home run when they launched the Alltrack line of hike mode (HM) boots 3 seasons ago.
-In 2016 it essentially re-built the entire collection around the foundation laid by Alltrack, creating a parallel universe of classic overlap shells (i.e., no hike mode) dubbed Allspeed.
+Rossignol hit a home run when they launched the Alltrack line of hike mode (HM) boots 4 seasons ago.
+In 2016 Rossi essentially re-built its entire collection around the foundation laid by Alltrack, creating a parallel universe of classic overlap shells (i.e., no hike mode) dubbed Allspeed.
 Within its middle-of-the-bell-curve realm, Allspeed has all the bases covered: every flex from 80 to 130; narrow-, medium- and wide- lasted iterations and a choice of men’s and women’s models.
-The returning Alias Sensor and Kiara (women’s) models fill in the need for an ultra-wide chassis.
+The evergreen Alias and Kiara (women’s) models fill in the need for an ultra-wide chassis.

-The standard-bearer for the new Allspeed collection is the narrow-lasted (98mm) Elite 130.
-Its signature technical feature is a trim, anatomical spine called Sensor Blade that serves as the boot’s power source.
+The signature technical feature of Allspeed boots is a trim, anatomical spine called Sensor Blade that serves as the boot’s power source.
 Sculpted cutouts reduce weight and reinforce the lean but muscular structure.
 The rear screws that connect the cuff to the shell can be rearranged or removed to alter the forward flex.